Inclusion

 Each individual is encouraged to reach their full potential through the development of their skills and knowledge based on their unique contribution and individuality regardless of age, disability, gender (including gender reassignment), race, sexual orientation, religion or belief, marital status or pregnancy.

-The Bourne Partnership Equality Diversity and Inclusion Policy
+Equality Diversity and Inclusion Policy

 Shipbourne School Equality Statement and Objectives